-It is recommended that all children new to San Mateo County take a TB skin test.
+It is recommended that all children registering for the first time to a California Public School, if the student is from out of the country or out of the state, or the student is registering for the first time in Transitional Kindergarten or Kindergarten, negative TB results taken within the last 12 months or a California Pediatric Tuberculosis Risk Assessment must be completed by a licensed practitioner.
 Any student with a positive TB skin test or who displays active symptoms of TB will require a current chest x-ray report and may require clearance from the San Mateo County Health Department.